 Here you will download the required deployment files to perform final editing of the required secrets.

 These files are needed to deploy your Airnode.
 Inside the zip file, you will find a README, a file based on your cloud provider selection, config folder, and output folder.

-# Edit Files
+# Edit your downloaded files

 Use the instruction in the README and comments in the other files to add secrets

 # Use Docker container to deploy your Airnode

 Copy and paste the commands below to your terminal at the directory with your config.json and secrets.env files.